jonthompson/surfactuator/README.md

 An Arduino/GPS controller to automatically deploy and retract your actuator controlled DIY wake gates/tabs at apprioriate speeds.
 Can customize to your specific solution but out of box includes:
 * GPS speed control - automatically deploy at 8mph, retract above 14 (customizable if you prefer other settings.)
 * SPDT switch to control surf side (LEFT/OFF/RIGHT)
-* Dial to adjust deployment of gates for each side (IE: deploy gate 75% on right, 65% on left.)
+* Optional Dial to adjust deployment of gates for each side (IE: deploy gate 75% on right, 65% on left.)
-* Button on dial to save current gate settings, reset any stuck actuators and reboot the arduino.
+* Optional Button on dial to save current gate settings, reset any stuck actuators and reboot the arduino.
 Settings persist across reboots.
-* Status LED (fast flashes if GPS/error, slow flash when tabs are moving, solid when deployed.)
+* Optional Status LED (fast flashes if GPS/error, slow flash when tabs are moving, solid when deployed.)
 * Optional "surf band" to switch sides of waves via a waterproof band

 # Parts List: